 3. Anchoring a 'feel good' feeling

-Ironically, as Carers' Week draws to an end, and with the theme being 'making caring visible', top of our minds is the fact that in planning to come out of lockdown, little to no thought is seemingly being given to the impact on carers.
+Ironically, in coming out of lockdown, little to no thought is seemingly being given to the impact on carers.

 "My daughters' siblings could go back to school, but as we're shielding, we have kept them home and they continue to 'miss out'.
 This is getting harder and harder to manage, and I worry about the impact on them."